 According to early S&P Global Mobility forecasts, U.S. sales volumes are expected to reach 14.8 million units in 2023, an estimated increase of 7.0% from 2022.
 “The U.S. auto market is struggling, impacted by supply chain, labor, logistics, inflation, and wider economic concerns,” said Chris Hopson.

-Without a true end in sight, forward-thinking dealerships are looking for ways to secure their own future success in the automotive industry despite ongoing inventory shortages.
+Faced with deteriorating economic conditions and ongoing inventory shortages, forward-thinking dealerships are looking for ways to secure their own future success in the automotive industry, despite any uncertainties ahead.

-In this blog post, we share why enhancing your dealership marketing strategy is critical amid continuing disruptions and best practices for maintaining customer communication even with low or no inventory, including:
+In this blog post, we share why strategies in developing inventory marketing for auto dealers is critical amid continuing disruptions and best practices for maintaining customer communication, even with low or no inventory, including:

 The Rising Popularity of Pre-orders

-However, as shortages drag on, new light vehicle sales have begun to shrink with August’s total SAAR the lowest since June 2020, according to NADA.
-With little sign that relief from new vehicle inventory shortages is on the horizon, dealers need to think proactively when it comes to engaging potential customers to drive leads to the sales department proactively in the sales process.
+With little sign that relief from new vehicle inventory shortages is on the horizon, dealers need to think proactively when it comes to engaging potential customers.
+This will help drive leads to the sales department proactively in the sales process.

 Acquiring Inventory from Untapped Sources

 When it comes to the industry-wide effects of the chip shortage, depleting new vehicle inventories is only the tip of the iceberg.